wanirepo/AffectNeuro_2020Fall/README.md

 [W7]

 - Berridge, Kent C. 2019.
 “Affective Valence in the Brain: Modules or Modes?”
 Nature Reviews.
 Neuroscience, February, 1.
 - Damasio, Antonio, and Gil B. Carvalho.
 2013.
 “The Nature of Feelings: Evolutionary and Neurobiological Origins.”
 Nature Reviews.
-Neuroscience 14 (2): 143–52.
+Neuroscience 14 (2): 143–52. (이성우)

 [W9: integrate]